Frequently Asked Questions

 What should I prepare for my initial consultation?

-When you book an appointment through MilkNotes via this website it will send you a form to fill out that includes all the parent and baby information.
+When you book an appointment via this website it will send you a form to fill out that includes all the parent and baby information via an electronic health record called MilkNotes.
+Scheduling is done through Acuity, which collects creit card information at the time of booking.
+You will only be charged if you are a self-pay client or a cancellation or travel fee applies.

 Aside from filling out that form, you may wish to prepare a list of questions/concerns before the visit.
 Otherwise, try to make sure that parents and baby are comfortable before the home visit.
 If the baby is hungry and ready to feed, that's great, but we can make it work even if they're not.
 And don't worry about cleaning the house or preparing anything aside from a comfortable place to nurse, whether that's the couch, a chair, your bed...
 I want to see how you and your baby behave in your home environment during a typical feeding.